FRENCH ELECTIONS: AGAINST THE ODDS

 June 2, 1997:

-A panel of experts analyze Sunday's socialist victory in the French elections.
+A background report on Sunday's socialist victory in the French elections.

 January 8, 1996: